Kay Pacha – (Kay Pah-chah) – The Middle World

 That distinction changes everything about how the information is useful.
 Not as evidence of deficiency.
 As a navigational signal you can actually read in real time.

-What the Arrow Is Actually Showing You
+What Is the Enneagram Stress Arrow Actually Showing You?

 The key word is overloaded.
 You do not move down your stress arrow because something is broken in you.
 You move there because the strategy your type relies on, the one that has genuinely worked for most of your life, has hit a situation where it cannot carry the weight.
 The arrow is the system switching to a backup.